 This Web site is the culmination of a vast amount of knowledge, experience, and care compiled by the experts in pancreatic disease at the Johns Hopkins Medical Institutions.
 The content in this site represents over 21 years of cutting-edge treatment and research performed at this institution.
-The Johns Hopkins Hospital was ranked as the overall best hospital in the United States in 2011 by U.S. News and World Report.
+The Johns Hopkins Hospital was ranked as the overall best hospital in the United States for 21 years in a row by U.S. News and World Report.

 When you access us through one of our coordinators, she will try to determine how you can most successfully and efficiently be treated.
 Depending on the imaging and other tests that you have already had, we may elect to perform further diagnostic testing at this institution.
 We often perform a three-dimensional CT scan dedicated to the pancreas on a state-of-the-art 64-detector scanner which gives great detail.
 These images allow the treating team to visualize the pancreas and the nearby blood vessels and structures in fine detail to help plan further therapy.
 Sometimes, patients benefit from our gastroenterologists performing an endoscopic ultrasound examination of the pancreas during which an ultrasound probe (similar to a sonar on a submarine) is placed into the stomach to visualize the pancreas.